ksu-cs-textbooks/cis300/content/homework/7fjas9348fjjjpwmcqt/hw5.md

 - `public List<Direction> FindLongestAiPath()`

   - This method is used to find the Hamiltonian path as described in the "The Perfect Snake AI" sections.
 Utilize the `FindShortestAiPath` to find a path to the tail of the snake.
 Then use the process previously described to extend this path.
 You will need to keep track of which nodes you have visited (be sure to mark all in the shortest path to be visited before you start extending it).
 You will need to keep track of which node you are currently at and which direction in the path you are currently at (and which node that leads to).
 If the current direction you are at in the path is up or down, try to extend the path left or right (up or down if the direction in the path is left or right).
 If you can extend the current node and the next node (the node the current direction leads to) in either of the extension directions, then insert the direction and its opposite into the path (at the current location in the path and current location + 2 respectively).
 Note that you cannot extend to a location that has already been visited.
 If the path cannot be extended at its current location, advance to the next node, otherwise, keep trying to extend the current node.
-Once you have reached the end of the path (this should  be the tail), link the path to the rest of the snake and return the path
+Once you have reached the end of the path (this should  be the tail), link the path to the rest of the snake.
+Finally, load the path into a queue before returning it.

 ## The Game Class